Updates

 as stored

-one-many is normally represented by an inverse function with cardinality constraint many-one.
+one-many is normally represented by an inverse function with

-is also updatable and can be used when populating the database.
+also updatable and can be used when populating the database.

 Any variable in a stored function can be specified as key, which will restrict the updates to maintain key uniqueness.